 Dental Infection

 An infection inside the tooth can cause throbbing pain that often worsens after lying down.
 You may also notice swelling, sensitivity, or a bad taste in your mouth.
+A dental infection left untreated can spread quickly, so it’s one of the most common reasons patients seek Emergency Dental Treatment.

 Gum Disease